cis422s14team5/WatchlistPro/README.md

 Installation
 ------------
 The program is designed to run on a machine that has Java 8.
-If you don't have Java 8 click here to download.
-Once you have Java, you can download the WatchListPro .jar file by clicking here.
+Once you have Java, you can download the WatchListPro .jar file.

 Opening the program
 -------------------